ResponsiveImagesCG/newsletters/RICG-newsletter-2015-04-27.md

 Dave Newton, wizard, [is bringing](https://github.com/ResponsiveImagesCG/wp-tevko-responsive-images/commit/c71dcb37163fc3410833e92d5f2d632470948a1a) his ImageMagick magic (which he first delivered to the world [via Grunt](https://www.npmjs.com/package/grunt-respimg), before [porting it to PHP](https://github.com/nwtn/php-respimg)) to [the RICG’s WordPress plugin](https://wordpress.org/plugins/ricg-responsive-images/) (and it’s 3,000+ active installs).

 His ImageMagick settings eat up a little more CPU than the WordPress defaults, so even though they produce *much* smaller images, this is going to start out as an opt-in thing.
-If you’re using the plugin and care about this stuff enough to subscribe to a newsletter about it, I urge you: opt in, and [provide feedback](https://github.com/ResponsiveImagesCG/wp-tevko-responsive-images/issues).
+If you’re using the plugin and care about this stuff enough to subscribe to a newsletter about it, I urge you: opt in and [provide feedback](https://github.com/ResponsiveImagesCG/wp-tevko-responsive-images/issues).

 ## Container queries have a home